Is this 'good business' for the

 David Leyshon chairman at CBSbutler, Recruitment specialists in Engineering and Manufacturing commented on today’s actions by BAE Systems

 “It’s extremely disappointing news, another blow to our aerospace industry.
 Whilst clearly we must face commercial reality, the loss of skilled workers in such strategic sectors does not sit well for the future.
 Having said that, I am sure the talented workers will not be on the market long, as we see continuing shortages within the engineering and manufacturing sector.
 Those skills are sought after and there will always be high demand in the market”.

 Let’s just hope that Britain’s defence industry is not compromised and communities who are heavily reliant on these skilled workers are not devastated with redundancies.
 UK defence manufacturing jobs need support from the government.
 With BAE Systems employing over 35,000 people in the UK there is worrying and uncertain times ahead and we must ensure an agreement over Brexit happens, that defence spending is brought back to the UK and we must put forward a new plan to protect our skilled workers.

 If you are looking for your next contract in aircraft manufacturing or know you will be affected by the recent job cuts, then we would like to speak to you and discuss your future options.

-For more on CBSbutler's current vacancies please visit our jobs page.
+For more on CBSbutler's current vacancies please visit our aviation and aerospace jobs page.